salesforcecli/plugin-deploy-retrieve/messages/previewMessages.md

 # ignored.header

-Ignored [%s] These files will not deploy because ignored by .forceignore
+Ignored [%s] These files will not %s because ignored by .forceignore

 # deploy.header